Scaramouche (1923 film): Plot

 André-Louis Moreau loves Aline de Kercadiou, the niece of his godfather, Quintin de Kercadiou, and she loves him as well.
-However, Quintin prefers she married the Marquis de la Tour d'Azyr, a middle-aged nobleman, rather than someone who does not even know who his parents are.
+However, Quintin prefers that she marry the Marquis de la Tour d'Azyr, a middle-aged nobleman, rather than someone who does not even know who his parents are.

 One day, expert swordsman de la Tour first toys with, then kills André's friend Philippe de Vilmorin in a duel.
 André turns to the king's lieutenant for justice.
 However, when the official learns who the accused is, he immediately orders André's arrest.
 André flees.

 Meanwhile, France nears the brink of revolution.
 When one orator in favor of liberty and equality is shot and killed by a soldier, André fearlessly takes his place and remains undaunted when he is grazed by a bullet.
 When the dragoons are called to disperse the mob, an admirer named Chapelier helps André escape.

 He joins a wandering theatre troupe led by Challefau Binet.
 André writes better plays for them to perform, and they become very successful, eventually performing at a theatre in Paris.
 André becomes engaged to Climène, Binet's daughter.

 Aline and de la Tour attend a performance of his latest work, and she and André see each other.
 She goes to him, but he does not wish to renew their relationship.
 De la Tour, despite loving Aline, cannot help trifling with Climène.
 By chance, Aline and Countess de Plougastel, with whom she is staying, see him in a carriage with Climène.
 Aline informs de la Tour she never wants to see him again.
 De la Tour blackmails the countess into helping him, reminding her of an incident in her past.